Sharon-B/Inside-Out/README.md

         python3 manage.py migrate

+7. Create a superuser:

+        python3 manage.py createsuperuser

-7. To get the data from the original sqlite database used in Gitpod:
+8. To get the data from the original sqlite database used in Gitpod:

 *   Reconnect to the original sqlite database in settings.py
 *   Backup the sqlite database and load it into a db.json file using the command: